PeterPedegru/milkyway-contracts/README.md

 MilkyWay is a liquid staking protocol for the [Celestia](https://celestia.org/) ecosystem.

-This repository contains MilkyWay's core contracts that is deployed and operated on [Osmosis](https://osmosis.zone/).
+This repository contains MilkyWay's core contracts that are deployed and operated on [Osmosis](https://osmosis.zone/).

 ## Contracts